sannidhi29/personalized-hypnogram/README.md

 f. plot_sleep_architecture(times, stages): Creates hypnogram showing how sleep stages change over time.
 Displays time on the x-axis and sleep stages on the y-axis.

-## Installation
+## Installation & Running Instructions

 This project uses two Python packages:

-- matplotlib
+- matplotlib to create the sleep architecture graph
-- pytest
+- pytest to run the tests

 These packages are listed in the `requirements.txt` file.

 To install them:

 1. Download or clone this project from GitHub.
 2. Open the project folder on your computer.
+You should see these files:
+     - README.md
+     - requirements.txt
+     - sleep_model.py
+     - test_sleep_model.py
-3. Open the terminal in that folder.
+4. Open the terminal in the same folder as sleep_model.py
-4. Type this command: pip install -r requirements.txt
+5. Type this command to install the packages: pip install -r requirements.txt

+To run the project:

+1. Type in terminal: python sleep_model.py
+2. The program will ask you to enter your sleep time and wake time.
+     - Use 24-hour time in HH:MM format

 ## Limitations